-A number of requests were received in relation to the extension of the foreshore trail around the perimeter of the lake to the east to Meredith Park, and to the west beyond Deans Ck..
-This has been flagged in the master plan for further consideration, however is not considered a priority at this time.
+A number of requests were received in relation to the extension of the foreshore trail around the perimeter of the lake to the east to Meredith Park, and to the west beyond Deans Ck.
+The master plan recommends that council work with relevant stakeholders to investigate issues, opportunities and timeframes associated with achieving this.